 Peach Filling

-- 2 pounds peaches
+- 2 pounds fresh peaches or canned or frozen peaches

 - ¼ cup sugar